BIT-EJ/minicurso-docker/README.md

 - A container is an own isolated environment, like an OS
 - Package with all needed configuration
 - One command to install the app
-- Run 2 different versions
+- Runs more than one different versions
 ## Container Image
 - Layers of images
 - Mostly Linux Base Image, because small in size